All Products

 2. Enter application information.

-1. In the DingTalk Open Platform - Internal Enterprise Development, click Create Application.
+1. On the DingTalk Open Platform - Internal Enterprise Development page, click Create Application.

-2. Application homepage URL: Enter this in Security Settings > In-app Login-free Address of the application details.
-After you configure this field, when users click this application in the DingTalk console (you can set the visibility range of the application in Version Management And Publishing), they can use single sign-on to access the IDaaS application portal.
+2. Application Homepage URL: Enter this in the Security Setting > In-App SSO Address section of the application details.
+After this URL is configured, users can click the application in the DingTalk console and use single sign-on to access the IDaaS application portal.
+You can manage the application's visibility in Version Management and Publishing.

-3. Outbound IP: If you want only IDaaS to be able to request this DingTalk application, fill in the Server Outbound IP in Security Settings of the DingTalk application page.
+3. Egress IP: To allow only IDaaS to send requests to this DingTalk application, enter the Outbound IP Address in the Security Setting on the DingTalk application page.

 Step 2: Assign permissions

 1. Assign permissions in the current DingTalk application.
-Click Permission Management, select all permissions in both Address Book Management and Application Management, and then click Batch Request.
+Click Permission Management.
+In Personal Permissions, Address Book Management, and Application Management, select all permissions and click Batch Request.
 For the permission scope, select All Employees.

-2. After the authorization is complete, click Next in IDaaS.
-IDaaS will check whether the application has DingTalk address book management permissions.
-If the check passes, the configuration is complete.
+2. After granting the permissions, click Next in IDaaS.
+IDaaS verifies whether the application has permission to manage the DingTalk address book.
+If the verification passes, the configuration is complete.

 Step 3: Select a scenario

-• Synchronization direction: The account/organization data from the selected IDaaS source will be imported under this node in DingTalk.
-For the target node, you need to enter the DingTalk department ID, which can be found when editing a department in the DingTalk Admin Console.
-The ID of the DingTalk root department is 1 by default.
+• Synchronization Direction: Account and organization data from the selected IDaaS source is imported into DingTalk under the specified node.
+For the target node, enter the DingTalk department ID.
+You can find this ID by editing a department in the DingTalk Admin Backend.
+The default ID for the root department in DingTalk is 1.

-• Incremental synchronization: When enabled, changes to IDaaS account/organization data will be synchronized to the DingTalk address book in real-time.
-For accounts exported to DingTalk, IDaaS will match them with DingTalk users based on the Mapping Identity in Field Mapping (you can customize rules in field mapping).
-If the match is successful, the account will be updated.
-Otherwise, a new account will be created.
+• Incremental Synchronization: When enabled, any changes to IDaaS account or organization data are synchronized to the DingTalk address book in real time.
+For accounts exported to DingTalk, IDaaS matches them with DingTalk users based on the Mapping Identity in Field Mapping.
+You can customize the matching rules in the field mapping settings.
+If a match is found, the existing user is updated.
+Otherwise, a new account is created.

-• DingTalk QR code login: When selected, a DingTalk QR Code Login option will be created in the Login menu and will be enabled by default.
-Users can log on directly by scanning the QR code.
+• DingTalk QR Code Logon: If you select this option, a DingTalk QR Code Logon method is added and enabled in the Logon menu.
+Users can then log on by scanning the QR code.

 Warning